 Meet the team

 ANS is a voluntary organisation.
 Our committee consists of diverse members bringing with them a range of skills including: design, writing, acting, dance, craft, visual arts, local government, arts education, coaching, creative and festival programming, and organisational development.

-The London Borough of Sutton is represented by two councillors, Cllr Steve Cook and Cllr Steve Penneck, who sit on the committee as observers.
+The London Borough of Sutton is usually represented by two councillors, currently this support is provided by Cllr Amy Haldane and Cllr Christopher Woolmer.
+They sit on the committee as observers.
 Lord Tope is Patron of the organisation.